-INGL 3062: ORAL AND WRITTEN ENGLISH FOR PUBLIC COMMUNICATION II, three (3) credits, three (3) contact hours per week.
-Pre-requisite: INGL 3061.
-Continuation of INGL 3061.

-- INGL 3093: CONVERSATIONAL ENGLISH, three (3) credits, three (3) contact hours per week.
-Pre-requisite: INGL 3092 or its equivalent.
+INGL 3093: CONVERSATIONAL ENGLISH, three (3) credits, three (3) contact hours per week.
 Practice to develop the skills for vocabulary acquisition.
-The class is held completely in English. - INGL 3094: CONVERSATIONAL ENGLISH FOR PROFESSIONALS, three (3) credits, three (3) contact hours per week.
+The class is held completely in English.

+INGL 3094: CONVERSATIONAL ENGLISH FOR PROFESSIONALS, three (3) credits, three (3) contact hours per week.
 The course is designed to improve oral expression and to increase vocabulary through reading and discussion of literary and technical texts.
-This course will assist in the interpretation of English textbooks. - INGL 3101: BASIC ENGLISH I, three (3) credits, three (3) contact hours per week.
-This course is designed for students who score 451-480 on the English sub-test of the CEEB that have the permission of the English Department Chairperson or have completed English 0060.
-It is designed to meet the students' immediate needs and to give them a command of English for professional and cultural growth.
-Skills in reading and writing are reinforced.
-The skills developed in class will be reinforced orally in the language lab.
-It is recommended that students who scored less than 450 on the English sub-test of the CEEB take English 0060. - INGL 3102: BASIC ENGLISH II, three (3) credits, three (3) contact hours per week.
+This course will assist in the interpretation of English textbooks.

+INGL 3101: BASIC ENGLISH I, three (3) credits, three (3) contact hours per week.
+This course is designed for students who score 451-480 on the English sub-test of the CEEB.
+This course integrates the four language skills: Listening, speaking, writing, and reading while developing students' vocabulary and grammatical skills.
+This course can be taught in both traditional and distance learning educational modalities.

+INGL 3101 Q SECTION, three (3) credits + one hour listening/speaking practice in the 3113-language laboratory (no credits).
+The course is offered to students who score 449 or under in the English section of the College Entrance Examination Board (CEEB).
+Students who score 450 or more in the CEEB are advised to enroll in the Basic English course not classified as Q sections.
+This course integrates the four language skills: Listening, speaking, writing, and reading while developing students' vocabulary and grammatical skills.
+The offering of the course will be subject to enrollment and availability of resources.
+This course can be given face-to-face or online instruction.

+INGL 3102: BASIC ENGLISH II, three (3) credits, three (3) contact hours per week.
 Prerequisite: INGL 3101.
 This is the continuation of INGL 3101.
-This course can be taught in both traditional and distance learning educational modalities. - INGL 3103: INTERMEDIATE ENGLISH I, three (3) credits, three (3) contact hours per week.
-This course is designed for students who score 581-690 on the English sub-test of the CEEB and who have the permission of the English Department chairperson.
-Oral and written communication are stressed as well as the reading and analysis of essays and short stories. - INGL 3104: INTERMEDIATE ENGLISH II, three (3) credits, three (3) contact hours per week.
+This course integrates the four language skills: Listening, speaking, writing, and reading while developing students' vocabulary and grammatical skills.
+This course can be taught in both traditional and distance learning educational modalities.

+INGL 3103: INTERMEDIATE ENGLISH I, three (3) credits, three (3) contact hours per week.
+This course is designed for students who score 581-680 on the English sub-test of the CEEB and who have the permission of the English Department chairperson.
+Oral and written communication are stressed as well as the reading and analysis of essays and short stories.

+INGL 3104: INTERMEDIATE ENGLISH II, three (3) credits, three (3) contact hours per week.
 Pre-requisite: INGL 3103.
 This is the continuation of INGL 3103 with emphasis on the analysis of the short story and poetry.
 The practice of research techniques is introduced.
-This course can be taught in both traditional and distance learning educational modalities. - INGL 3113: ORAL PRACTICE FOR BASIC ENGLISH I, zero (0) credits, one (1) contact hour per week.
-Laboratory for INGL 3101. - INGL 3114: ORAL PRACTICE FOR BASIC ENGLISH II, zero (0) credits, one (1) contact hour per week.
-Laboratory for INGL 3102. - INGL 3117: CONVERSATIONAL ENGLISH FOR STUDY AND TRAVEL, three (3) credits, three (3) contact hours per week.
+This course can be taught in both traditional and distance learning educational modalities.

+INGL 3113: ORAL PRACTICE FOR BASIC ENGLISH I, zero (0) credits, one (1) contact hour per week.
+Laboratory for INGL 3101.

+INGL 3114: ORAL PRACTICE FOR BASIC ENGLISH II, zero (0) credits, one (1) contact hour per week.
+Laboratory for INGL 3102.

+INGL 3117: CONVERSATIONAL ENGLISH FOR STUDY AND TRAVEL, three (3) credits, three (3) contact hours per week.
 Designed for student who will be traveling to and studying in English-speaking country.
 Students will engage in communicative activities such as role-playing, dialogues, speeches, oral reports and essays, interviews, simulations, etc. The environment will serve as a living laboratory where students will apply the skills learned in spontaneous situations at shopping malls, restaurants, offices on campus, transportation systems, amusement parks, museums, theaters, sports events and activities, etc. Emphasis on pronunciation, vocabulary development, and problem-solving techniques that are needed to communicate effectively in English.